Before configuring a Failover Manager cluster, you must satisfy these prerequisites.

 x specifies the Postgres version.

-If a primary node reboots, Failover Manager might detect the database is down on the primary node and promote a standby node to the role of primary.
-If this happens, the Failover Manager agent on the rebooted primary node doesn't get a chance to write the
+If a primary node restarts, Failover Manager might detect the database is down on the primary node and promote a standby node to the role of primary.
+If this happens, the Failover Manager agent on the restarted primary node doesn't get a chance to write the

 recovery.conf file, and the

 recovery.conf file prevents the database server from starting.
-If this happens, the rebooted primary node returns to the cluster as a second primary node.
+In this case, the rebooted primary node returns to the cluster as a second primary node.

 To prevent this condition, ensure that the Failover Manager agent auto starts before the database server.
-The agent starts in idle mode and checks to see if there is already a primary in the cluster.
-If there is a primary node, the agent verifies that a
+The agent starts in idle mode and checks to see if there's already a primary in the cluster.
+If there's a primary node, the agent verifies that a

 standby.signal file exists.
 If neither file exits, the agent creates the